TheBlokeAI/dockerLLM/README_Runpod_LocalLLMsUIandAPI.md

 To have the UI always launch with certain settings, you can SSH in and edit the script `/workspace/run-text-generation-webui.sh`

-Add or change any command line arguments you want in that script.
+Add or change any command line arguments you want in that script, then save it.
+Your settings will persist on the volume between pod restarts, and will persist permanently if a Network Volume is being used.

-You can restart the server at any time by running:
+Once you've changed settings you can then restart the server by running:
 ```
 /root/scripts/restart-text-generation-webui.sh
 ```

-Alternatively, refer to the Environment Variables section above for details on how to use `UI_ARGS` in a Template Override.
+For an alternative method of specifying parameters, refer to the Environment Variables section above for details on how to use `UI_ARGS` in a Template Override.

 ## Server logs